Khovsgol Nuur Mongolia

 Karakorum – Mongolia’s capital city of the Mongol Empire

-The construction of Karakorum was completed in 1235. t It was a fixed centre of power and administration.
-Earthen or mud walls with four gates surrounded the city.
-City quarters were created and housed administration buildings and residences for court civil servants, merchants, and traders.
-Other structures included treasuries and storage facilities (used for the collection of tribute from across the empire), markets and meeting areas.
-There were also large areas of tented encampments.
-Karakorum was probably the most openly religious and tolerant city in the world at that time with houses of worship for various faiths including Buddhists, Taoists, Muslims, and Christians.
+The construction of Karakorum was completed in 1235, establishing it as a fixed center of power and administration.
+The city was surrounded by earthen or mud walls with four gates, and within these walls, various quarters housed administrative buildings and residences for court civil servants, merchants, and traders.
+Other structures included treasuries and storage facilities for collecting tribute from across the empire, as well as markets and meeting areas.
+Additionally, large areas were dedicated to tented encampments.

 Erdene Zuu Monastery